leouieda/pgcap/eportfolio/patch6.md

-So far in my career as a lecturer I have gained practical experience designing and delivering a range of subjects using a variety of formats (lectures, videos, lab-based, computer-based, field).
+So far in my career as a lecturer I have gained practical experience designing and delivering a range of subjects using a variety of formats (lectures, videos, lab-based, computer-based, field) [A1,A2,K1,K2,K4].
 My journey through the teaching and learning literature, however, is relatively recent.
-Throughout this course, I have had the chance to read about current methodologies and best practices related to my discipline and how these are backed by pedagogical theory.
+Throughout this course, I have had the chance to read about current methodologies and best practices related to my discipline and how these are backed by pedagogical theory [V3,K3,K2,A5].
 My teaching currently reflects some of these practices to varying degrees.
 Particular areas of improvement where I see gap between what I should be doing and what I have implemented so far are: